dddrrreee/cs140e-20win/labs/8-device-interrupts/PRELAB.md

 As with timer interrupts, you need to clear the event that generated the interrupt (using `gpio_event_clear`).

-I will post checksums for my functions later tonight.

 To make your code cleaner, I'd suggest using something like the following to make it easier to do your `read-modify-write` of enabled pin events: